brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 ```
 Don't ask her a basic question, follow the technique above where you raise her interest, and have her have fun.
 To raise her interest, have her associate her with things about me that we have in common, ideally values.
-Write a message so that she is curious about me -- (good) mystery is good.
+Write a message so that she is curious about me -- mystery is good.

+The message should engage the women, and increase her interest in me
+e.g., through shared values, curiosity, etc.
+It should lead to a positive safe conversation.
+It should not be: needy, overly exaggerated, pompous, confrontational or shallow.
+It is fine if it's funny, witty, flirty (without overdoing it) yet mature and shows I'm a stable independent man that is high value.
+Help me translate it to make raise her interest and entice a response.
+It shouldn't be pompous, exaggerated.
+But most important is that it follow the iceberg or triangle approach to getting to know someone,
+i.e. the message I write to her is connected to something about her in her profile, and ideally
+invites us to get to know each other more -- especially making her feel implicitly that we like
+each other more and more as we get to know each other more.
+This latter part is done because we wrote something connected to her profile.
+Look for parts in her profile that mention "brownie points for X" or "I geek out for Books/Travel".
+The answers can elicit a deeper conversation but writing in simple language is good.
+"Would it be similar like when Gandi said/did X".
+Be nuanced and notice little things or what is going on e.g., in what she likes, her profile, etc (why?).
+You do read, so try to connect with her in that topic.
+If the translated message can be witty, make it witty.

+The translated message, can be laced with good-humored banter, to lightened the mood and be fun.
+So here is the general thought process I use when working on messaging people.
+The first and most important is what is this message going to tell her about you, is it a favorable to your end goal or not (goal is to get her interested in you and have a fun conversation).
+With this in mind I then go through the profile.
+If possible I will try and use any context clues about her.
+So for instance, what is she wearing, what shoes, hair, what does her style tell me about her.
+Where is she in the photos, does what’s in the photos match what is going on  in the bio.
+Who else is in the pictures.
+What is she emphasizing in here bio?
+Are there things she is speaking about that I also am interested in?
+After going through the bio this is when I start plotting out the iceburgh.
+This is how I set my pace from one convo to another.
+I will normally try and formulate anchor points to help keep the conversation moving as I go through questions in order.
+The goal is to try and cover my anchors over 3 days and if things are going well and the stream of communication is consistent, that is when I ask for the date.
+I also try and use poetic language if I can.
+Important to note, you want the messages to come off as conversational and not an interview.
+I always try and position as the safe place to come chat.

 This is my current question:
 ```
-Current conversation & response, or context: nothing...
+Current conversation & response, or context:
+...

 Question to rephrase
 > instead of:
+...
-to be fluent in at least 3 languages, instead ask:
+instead ask:
+...
 ```
-Help me translate it to make raise her interest and entice a response.
-It shouldn't be pompous, exaggerated.
-The answers can elicit a deeper conversation but writing in simple language is good.
-If the translated message can be witty, make it witty.
-The translated message, can be laced with good-humored banter, to lightened the mood and be fun.
-Give me 5 top quality options:
+Give me 5 top quality options given the requirements I gave: